ltischuk/ngCrop/README.md

 * selectorStartY: (optional) initial y coordinate on canvas to draw the selector square
 * selectorStartLength: (optional) initial length coordinate on canvas to draw the selector square
 * startCanvasImgProcessCallback: (optional) function to call once a new image is detected and processing starts to draw the image on canvas
-* postCanvasImgProcessCallback: (optional) function to call once the canvas has processed and drawn a new image with the selector square on top of it.<br>
+* postCanvasImgProcessCallback: (optional) function to call once the canvas has processed and drawn a new image with the selector square on top of it.
- Additionally, returns a convenience object containing properties: width and height of the shown canvas
+ Additionally, returns a convenience object containing properties:<br>
+    * width: width of the shown canvas<br>
+    * height: height of the shown canvas
-* postSelectorMoveCallback: (optional) function to call once the selector is drawn and/or changed on the canvas Additionally, returns a convenience object containing properties:<br>
+* postSelectorMoveCallback: (optional) function to call once the selector is drawn and/or changed on the canvas.
+ Additionally, returns a convenience object containing properties:<br>
  	* x: the left property of the selector square<br>
  	* y: the top property of the selector square<br>